alvarolinarescabre/aws_lambda_fastapi/README.md

 ## Introduction
 In this project we implemented a app on FastAPI in the container running on AWS Lambda and published on AWS API Gateway using Terrafom.

+The app count the *"href="* tag on ten random website index page.

 ## Quick Installation
     python -m venv .venv